-This document provides a summary of the proposed changes to Chapter 173-360 WAC, Underground Storage Tank (UST) Regulations, included in the preliminary draft rule.
-The proposed changes are also footnoted in the rule text, which is available separately.
+This document provides a summary of the proposed changes to Chapter 173-360 WAC included in Chapter 173-360A WAC.
+The changes are also footnoted in the rule text, which is available separately.
 This document is not intended to provide an explanation of each of the proposed changes.